vinayhulgar/Best-Practices/README.md

 • Poor structure.
 If there are errors from your code that are tedious to deal with continually, you probably have a poor interface.
 Express it so that the errors are less intrusive and their handling is less onerous.

-# Don't Be Cute With Your Test Data
+# :bulb: Don't Be Cute With Your Test Data
 When writing any text in your code—whether comments, logging, dialogs, or test data—always ask yourself how it will look if it becomes public.
 It will save some red faces all around

-# Don't Be Afraid To Break The Things
+# :bulb: Don't Be Afraid To Break The Things
 Redefine internal interfaces
 Restructure modules
 Refactor copy–pasted code